jmetzger/training-mariadb-komplettkurs/_README.md

 ### 	innodb_flush_log_at_trx_commit

 ```
-When is fliushing done from innodb_log_buffer to log.
+When is flushing done from innodb_log_buffer to log.
 Default: 1 : After every commit
 -> best performance 2. -> once per second